Scholarships, resources and funding

 If you were unsuccessful in applying for a scholarship you cannot be provided with feedback but you may appeal by contacting the Deputy Vice Chancellor, Education: firstname.lastname@example.org

-Contact us if you require assistance with a scholarship appeal.
+Contact us for assistance with a scholarship appeal.

 The types of scholarships, conditions, applications and eligibility can be complicated.
-What happens if you have to take a suspension, or if you change to part time enrolment?
+What happens if you have to take a suspension, or if you change to part-time enrolment?
 What about tax on your scholarship payment?
-Your question may be answered by the University’s scholarships FAQs.
+Your questions may be answered by the University’s scholarships FAQs.

 Postgraduate Research Support Scheme (PRSS)

 The Postgraduate Research Support Scheme (PRSS) offers grants for travel and attendance costs at overseas conferences or fieldwork.
 The grants are available for domestic and international students, valued at up to $3500 per student per round of funding.
 There can be more than one round of funding per year and you may apply more than once.
 PRSS is administered by your faculty.

 More information about funding categories and applications in your faculty is available on the University website.

 Grants-in-aid (GIA) are travel grants worth between $500 and $2500 to support domestic students undertaking short overseas research activities, not including attendance at conferences.
 Check the application details.

 Essential resources for HDR research

 Many students assume they will be provided with a desk and computer, maybe even their own secure office.
 Unfortunately the reality is that most students are provided with a shared office space.
 Faculties and schools vary with the types of resources they can offer HDR students.